joj-macho/Pygame-Playground/user-interaction/README.md

     - In both programs, initialize key variables used in the program:
         - In the "Simple Button Interaction" program, create a rectangle representing the button and a counter to track button clicks.
         - In the "Image Button Interaction" program, initialize variables for button states and tracking button clicks.
+        - In the "Mouse Tracer" program, initialize variables to store and draw points based on mouse movement, as well as control the line width.

 - **Enter the main loop:**
     - The main loop runs indefinitely, managing the window's content and refreshing once per screen cycle.